IoT devices why they are prone to vulnerabilities and how to protect them

 This creates a completely new vector for the spread of cyber threats.
 From IP cameras and intelligent lifts to medical devices and industrial controllers, each of them can be turned against you with a specially crafted code.
 IoT devices almost always have security vulnerabilities – vulnerabilities that cannot be patched or mandatory usage of insecure communication protocols.

-In addition, organizations have a variety of devices from different vendors and struggle with the ubiquitous Shadow IoT – unmanaged and network-connected without authorization.
-A recent Check Point survey highlighted these issues: 90% of respondents reported that their organizations had hidden IoT devices in their networks, and 44% said that at least half of their IoT devices were connected without the knowledge of IT or security teams.
+Moreover, organizations have a variety of devices from different vendors and with the ubiquitous Shadow IoT, unmanaged and network-connected without authorization.
+A recent Check Point survey highlighted these issues.
+90% of respondents reported that their organizations had hidden IoT devices in their networks, and 44% said that at least half of their IoT devices were connected without the knowledge of IT or security teams.
 Only 11% of respondents said they have fully implemented an IoT security solution, and 52% have no IoT security implemented at all.

 - They run on older operating systems.

 - Their firmware can be difficult to patch.

 - Devices are physically available.